yash-sahni54321/hyathi-fullstack-task/README.md

 1. Clone the repository: `git clone https://github.com/yash-sahni54321/hyathi-fullstack-task.git`
 2. Navigate to the project directory: `cd hyathi-fullstack-task`
-3. Install the dependencies for the server: `npm install`
+3. Install the dependencies for the server: `cd backend`
-4. Navigate to the client directory: `cd client`
+4. Navigate to the client directory: `cd frontend`
-5. Install the dependencies for the client: `npm install`
+5. Install the dependencies for the client and server: `npm install`
-6. Return to the main project directory: `cd ..`
+6. Start the client : `npm start`
-7. Start the development server: `npm run dev`
+7. Start the development server: `npx nodemon server.js`

 ## Usage

 Once the server and client are running, open your web browser and navigate to `http://localhost:3000` to access the Adopt Pokemons website.
 ## API Endpoints

 The following API endpoints are available in the project: